 “I believe; help my unbelief” is my favorite phrase in scripture.
 It captures so much of what it means and takes to be a follower of Christ, encapsulating struggle, faith, doubt, obedience, wandering, and repentance.
 It is deeply theological and personal.
 For these reasons and more I wrote a book called Help My Unbelief: Why Doubt Is Not The Enemy of Faith which explores what real belief is and its relationship with doubt in the life of a believer.
 The challenges of that tension are not unique to me; They’re nearly universal among Christians no matter position, maturity, or church tradition.
 In the weeks leading up to the release I will share the the thoughts and experiences of several friends of mine – authors, church leaders, writers, thinkers – who honestly answered five questions about faith and doubt.

-Ray Ortlund is senior pastor of Immanuel Church in Nashville, Tennessee, and serves as a Council member with The Gospel Coalition.
+Ray Ortlund is the founding pastor of Immanuel Church in Nashville, Tennessee.
 He is the author of several books including The Gospel: How the Church Portrays the Beauty of Christ and Proverbs: Wisdom that Works.
-Ray and his wife Jani have served together in ministry for over 40 years.

 1) What does “I believe, help my unbelief” mean to you?